SunTrust to stop financing companies that manage private prisons

 Executives of big banks have been confronted by activists at annual shareholder meetings and grilled by lawmakers about their role in the private prison industry.

-SunTrust is under a microscope due to its pending merger with BB&T Corp (BBT.N).
+SunTrust is under a microscope due to its pending merger with BB&T Corp.

 SunTrust’s executives are slated to appear before the U.S. House of Representatives Financial Services Committee later this month to answer questions about the proposed tie-up.
 Representative Maxine Waters, who chairs the committee, has asked regulators to postpone approving the deal until the committee conducts a thorough review.